 A company is only as strong as its issues management strategy.
-In today’s environment – with the COVID-19 pandemic adding an additional layer of uncertainty – having a plan in place is of critical importance.
+In today’s environment, having a plan in place is of critical importance.

 To devise a successful issues management plan, companies should consider these six steps: